COP29 Climate Change Conference in Baku

 The COP, an International United Nations Initiative

 At the 1992 Rio Summit, the United Nations adopted a Framework Convention to combat climate change (UNFCCC).
 It federates 197 parties, including all the countries in the world.
 Every year since 1995, a "Conference Of Parties" (COP) is organized in a different region of the world.
-The last COP was held in Dubai in 2023, and the next one will take place in Belém, Brazil in 2025.
+The last was held in Dubai in 2023, and the next one will take place in Belém, Brazil in 2025.

 The COP brings together government delegates from all over the world.
 Thousands of representatives from cities, companies, , and citizen associations are also meeting on the fringes of this event.